 Non-judgemental listening is the practice of listening without judgement and being able to separate our own feelings on a subject when we are listening.

 Internally, we all come with what’s called our Frame of Reference.
 Our Frame of Reference is a term coined by Aaron and Jacqui Schiff and it refers to the way each of us filters our reality.
-Our frame of reference is made up of a number of different factors like education, life experiences and our beliefs.
+Our frame of reference is made up of a number of different factors like education, life experiences and beliefs.

 The Core Ingredients: